 Photo: Mikael Risedal

 We are offering training periods of typically 2-8 weeks duration at one of the groups involved in the Bio4Comp project.
 This includes support for accomodation and travel, supervised, cost free, hands-on training in the laboratories of the groups to learn, for example, how to purify protein motors, run gliding motility assays, use high-resolution optical microscopy, employ nanofabrication for computing networks, perform simulations or learn mathematical approaches.
+Due to the Covid situation, the timing of the actual training will be agreed between the host and the trainee individually.

 Provide you with the complementary skills required to enter the research field of network-based biocomputation, i.e. after the end of the stay, the trainees should be able to set-up the methods in their institution/laboratory.